PolyMet Permit to Mine & Dam Safety Permits

 WaterLegacy and our allies appealed from DNR’s PolyMet permit decisions on December 3, 2018.
 As a result of various legal motions and briefs, the Minnesota Court of Appeals stayed the DNR’s PolyMet permits on October 23, 2019.

-Then, on January 13, 2020, the Court of Appeals issued an opinion overturning the PolyMet Permit to Mine and Dam Safety permits.
+On January 13, 2020, the Court of Appeals issued an opinion overturning the PolyMet Permit to Mine and Dam Safety permits.
 That decision was appealed by PolyMet and the DNR to the Minnesota Supreme Court, but the DNR PolyMet permits remain suspended, and no construction can take place while the court process is ongoing.

 What’s the history of the permits?